Northern house wren: Breeding

-Depending on the exact population, the house wrens' clutch is usually between two and eight red-blotched cream-white eggs, weighing about 1.4 g each and measuring c.17 and 13.4 mm at the widest points.
+Depending on the exact population, the northern house wrens' clutch is usually between two and eight red-blotched cream-white eggs, weighing about 1.4 g each and measuring c.17 and 13.4 mm at the widest points.
 Only the female incubates these, for around 12–19 days, and she will every now and then leave the nest for various reasons.
 While she is on the nest, the male provisions her with food.
 The young, which like all passerines hatch almost naked and helpless, take another 15–19 days or so to fledge.
 They are being fed by both parents, and need plenty of food given their tiny size (see also Bergmann's Rule).
 As the young near fledging, the parents spend much of their time procuring food for them.
 Brood loss due to predation was found to be light in the Southern Andean Yungas, with predation of nestling young being almost insignificant.
 Known predators of house wrens at the nest include cats, rats, opossums, woodpeckers, foxes, raccoons, squirrels, snakes and owls.
 Adults away from the nests can usually avoid these predators although both small hawks and owls occasionally take free-flying adult wrens.

 Migrant populations are nesting within 6 weeks of returning from winter quarters, leaving theoretically time for a second brood.
 In the subtropical montane forest of northwestern Argentina and similar habitat, the southern house wren breeds in the rainy summer months from late October to late December.

-In Washington, D.C. area, house wren parents made significantly more feeding trips per hour in suburban backyards compared to rural backyards.
+In Washington, D.C. area, northern house wren parents made significantly more feeding trips per hour in suburban backyards compared to rural backyards.
 Yet rural nestlings grew at a faster rate than their suburban counterparts.
 In addition, suburban parents spent less time brooding (sitting on the nest) compared to rural parents.
 Such results suggest that suburban backyard habitats offer house wrens food for nestlings that is inferior in either quality or quantity to what rural habitats offer.
 Food items may, for example, be smaller in suburban habitats, and force adults to make more trips to the box.

-In South Temperate Argentina, southern house wrens dispersed more frequently between-seasons than within a season, with females dispersing more often than males.
-Widowed and single males dispersed more frequently than paired males, whilst within-season divorce increased the breeding success of females but not males.

 Conservation status

-The house wren may have been displaced somewhat in some northern parts of its range by the introduction of the house sparrow, but is still common and widespread throughout most of the Americas.
-It is not considered threatened by the IUCN, though this would certainly not hold true for several of the island population if they turn out to be true species.
+The house wren may have been displaced somewhat in some northern parts of its range by the introduction of the house sparrow, but is still common and widespread throughout most of North America.
+It is not considered threatened by the IUCN.

-Some taxa, especially from the Lesser Antilles, are rare and highly endangered or possibly already extinct.
-Several factors seem to have contributed to a varying degree to the decline of these birds, namely habitat destruction, predation by introduced mongooses, and hurricanes: